wp-plugins/bulletproof-security/readme.txt

 * <strong>Login Security & Monitoring Setup Steps</strong>
 1. Click the Login Security & Monitoring Save Options button to use & save the BPS default Login Security settings or choose your own settings.
 2. Click the Login Security: Send Login Security Email Alert When...
 Save Options button to use and save BPS default Email Alerts and Log File settings or choose your own settings.

+* <strong>Idle Session Logout (ISL) Setup Steps</strong>
+1. Choose the ISL option settings you want to use.
+2. Click the Save Options button.

+* <strong>Auth Cookie Expiration (ACE) Setup Steps</strong>
+1. Choose the ACE option settings you want to use.
+2. Click the Save Options button.

 * <strong>DB Backup & Security Setup Steps</strong>
 1. Click the Create Backup Jobs accordion tab.